ValerijanPro/ImageMemorabilityPredictionML/README.md

 1) **which image was viewed** (multi-class classification over *N* target images), and
 2) **whether it will be remembered** (memorability / recognition outcome).

-The data for this research was gathered through a real-world scientific experiment inside the Innovation Center of the School of Electrical Engineering, Belgrade.
+The data for this research was gathered through a **real-world scientific experiment** inside the **Innovation Center of the School of Electrical Engineering**, Belgrade.
 More than 850 participant eye-tracking data was gathered.

 ## Demo (pipeline)